Audio headset: Telephone

 Not all telephone headsets are compatible with all telephone models.
 Because headsets connect to the telephone via the standard handset jack, the pin-alignment of the telephone handset may be different from the default pin-alignment of the telephone headset.
 To ensure a headset can properly pair with a telephone, telephone adapters or pin-alignment adapters are available.
-Some of these adapters also provide mute function and switching between handset and headset.
+Some of these adapters also provide a mute function and switching between handset and headset.